One-off abdication law eyed for Japan emperor

 The leading opposition Democratic Party opposes a one-off change, arguing this would not ensure stable future successions.
 It has advocated a revision to the permanent law that governs the imperial family.

-Japanese media have previously reported that the government is planning for Emperor Akihito to retire and be replaced by his eldest son, Naruhito, on January 1 2019.
+Japanese media have previously reported that the government is planning for Akihito to retire and be replaced by his eldest son, Naruhito, on Jan 1, 2019.

 AFP